Pre-Kindergarten Guide

 • Associate's or Bachelor's degree in Early Childhood Education or Child Development, OR CDA/Montessori/Reggio credential

-• At least 2 years of experience working with 3–5-year-olds in a structured group environment (classroom setting, not exclusively one-on-one care)
+• At least 2 years of experience working with 3–5-year-olds in a structured group environment (classroom setting, not exclusively individual care)

-• Documented ability to record developmental milestones objectively and reliably on a weekly basis using a structured framework or rubric
+• Confirmed ability to record developmental milestones objectively and reliably on a weekly schedule using a structured system or rubric

-• Strong relationship-building and emotional awareness: Capacity to establish trust rapidly, interpret emotional signals accurately, and apply individualized motivators to activate engagement
+• Excellent relationship-building and emotional perception: Capacity to establish trust rapidly, interpret emotional signals precisely, and apply personalized motivators to activate engagement

-• Co-regulation and frustration support: Lead children through emotional escalation using calm modeling and structured emotional guidance
+• Co-regulation and frustration support: Assist children through emotional escalations using calm demonstration and systematic emotional coaching

 • Authorized to work in the U.S. without sponsorship